taku-nm/discord-cdn-refresher/README.md

 ---
 This probably has some limitations.
 The script does replace every URL it can find and determine as expired.

-Maybe it could cause issues if an URL is about to expire within 2 minutes, therefore trying to call the workflow again within 2 minutes.
+It now also sleeps for whatever time is needed if it finds that the next schedule would be within 500 seconds.

-GitHub warns that workflows only run every 5 minutes, so maybe this just causes a delay or maybe this causes it to skip?
+This avoids schedules that are too tight for github.

-I have no idea.
 This is pre-alpha.
 This is just another silly little script, supporting auto-cli